 Introverts are very picky when it comes to having friends.

 Having a large group of rowdy friends who cannot put two words together in a conversation to save their life but knows how to party is not the kind of people that an introvert would generally look for.

-Introvert personality and relationships go hand in hand, they have a small but highly intellectual group, as their entertainment comes from having deep and meaningful conversations.
+Introverted personality and relationships go hand in hand.
+They have a small but highly intellectual group, as their entertainment comes from having deep and meaningful conversations.

 This is where having an extrovert partner pays up.

-As love-y dove-y an introvert describes their home relaxation time to be, life is all about balance; and though they will never admit, the introvert depends on their extrovert partner to snatch and pull them out of the house for a night out in town.
+As love-y dove-y an introvert describes their home relaxation time to be, life is all about balance, and though they will never admit it, the introvert depends on their extrovert partner to snatch and pull them out of the house for a night out in town.

 When it comes to introverts in love relationships, they are very protective about their personality and identity, and it should not be taken lightly.

 5. Please, do not try to change them

 Introverts and relationships can be tough to navigate sometimes.

 The worst you can do with introverts is to try to change them, either by love or force.